Fossá waterfall

 Visiting the National Gallery of the Faroe Islands is always rewarding.
 Art here is influenced heavily by the wild and pristine nature.
 Photo by Søs Uldall-Ekman / National Gallery of the Faroe Islands.

 Visit National Gallery of the Faroe Islands for a taste of the best artists that the Faroe Islands have fostered.
 Enjoy the monumental works of the greatest Faroese painter of all time, Samal Joensen-Mikines.
+Pre-book Tickets to The National Gallery of The Faroe Islands and skip the line.

 Make sure to also check out the life-affirming paintings by Hansina Iversen, the thoughtful works by Sigrun Gunnarsdóttir, and the modern pop art by Edvard Fuglø, all of which are well represented in the gallery.
 The museum is located in Gundadalur and peaceful hidden at the gate to Tórshavn’s plantation.

-5. Soak in the beauty of Múlafossur Waterfall
+5. Soak in the Beauty of Múlafossur Waterfall

 Gásadalur